 Classification by material

 Used in the early stages of contact lenses, they have been irritated and unsuitable for long-term wear.

 PMMA lens (polymethyl methacrylate lens)

 It is more convenient to use than glass lenses and contributed to the widespread use of contact lenses.
 However, the oxygen transmission rate is low, so it is rarely used since the RGP lens was developed.

 In the 1960s, soft contact lenses made of hydrogel materials were developed to improve the discomfort of conventional PMMA lenses and the oxygen transmission rate, which was near zero, and thus contributed to the popularization of contact lenses.
 Lens material.
 Currently, most soft contact lenses use this material, but since the development of silicone hydrogel material, it has been gradually changed to silicone hydrogel material.

 RGP lens (rigid gas permeable lens)

 It is a conventional lens that improves oxygen transmittance by combining silicon with PMMA structure, which is a hard lens material (silicone acrylate).
-It is a kind of hard lens, but it is called RGP lens (oxygen permeable hard lens) to distinguish it from the PMMA lens which was called a hard lens.
+It is a kind of hard lens, but it is called the RGP lens (oxygen permeable hard lens) to distinguish it from the PMMA lens which was called a hard lens.
 I am using more expression.
 The disadvantage is that it takes a period of time to get used to wearing the lens, but the lens surface is relatively hard, which is effective in correcting the refractive power of the cornea, resulting in excellent vision improvement in keratoconus and severe astigmatism.
-In addition, the oxygen permeability is 5 to 10 times higher than that of the normal soft lens hydrogel lens, which has less side effects such as corneal edema, corneal neovascularization, and dry eye syndrome, and less inflammation or infection caused by the lens.
+In addition, the oxygen permeability is 5 to 10 times higher than that of the normal soft lens hydrogel lens, which has fewer side effects such as corneal edema, corneal neovascularization, and dry eye syndrome, and less inflammation or infection caused by the lens.